boto/botoflow/doc/source/setting_up_dev_env.rst

    and dispatching them to the appropriate implementation method.
 AWS Flow Framework provides worker classes that make implementing these host programs trivial.
 #.
 Test your workflow.
-TODO: AWS Flow Framework in Python does not yet provide nice
+TODO: botoflow does not yet provide nice
    testing facilities
 #.
 Deploy the workers.
 You can now deploy your workers as desired - for
    example, you can deploy them to instances in the cloud or in your own data